 As a senior citizen who has had a major problem with identity theft, and been the victim of scams, I told her I did not use the internet, and I would prefer to go into one of her outlets, provide my ID and that way give confirmation that I authorized the changes.
 She said it could not work that way.
 I sad that it was sad T-Mobile is forcing senior citizens (I am almost 80 years old), to compromise their security.
 I had already told her of some of the problems I suffered with identity theft, even before she asked for my email address.

 But then a few days later I got a text saying the changes had been made to my account.
 So I called, curious to know how that could occur.
 I was told that only part of the changes had been made, my plan had been partially changed, but nothing had been done about sending out the new phone, or switching the line.
 Mind you, all of this was done simply by my word over the telephone.

 My question was, if you can do part of the changes how come you could not do all of them?
 I felt bamboozled and said so.
 No one could give me a good answer why T-Mobile was insisting that they could change my account partly but not do the entire deal.
 The representative then hung up on me after talking down to me as if old age makes me an idiot.
-Her name is Amanda and she works in T-Mobile's loyalty department, and need I say she is the worse patronizing motor mouth one could ever have the misfortune to encounter.
+Her name is ** and she works in T-Mobile's loyalty department, and need I say she is the worse patronizing motor mouth one could ever have the misfortune to encounter.
 She was hollering through anything I tried to say, impolite, rude and far too full of her own crud.

 The representative ** had added $27 dollars to the phone, and still insisted that I had to give an email address.
 She spoke to me as if I was begging them and that she was doing me a favor.
 I told her, I was not the one who raised the subject of the new phone, it was offered to me as a loyalty reward.
-She insisted the price had gone up (within 5 days). that T-Mobile was doing me a favor and she did not have to honor the discounted phone.
+She insisted the price had gone up (within 5 days).
+That T-Mobile was doing me a favor and she did not have to honor the discounted phone.
 In addition she also tried to sell me insurance on the phone.